albertauyeung/albertauyeung.github.io/collections/_posts/2020-06-19-bert-tokenization.md

 attn_mask = encoded['attention_mask']
 ```

-If we run the following codes, we will have the following content for the `input_ids` and `attn_mask` variables:
+After executing the codes above, we will have the following content for the `input_ids` and `attn_mask` variables:

 ```python
 >>> input-ids